captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Maybe you could explain them to me.
 ---
 ## ROBYN:
-Poetry can't really...be explained.
+Poetry can't really be explained.
 ---
 ## SHARON:
 That's probably why I don't like it.
 ---
 Oh!
 Sorry!
+---
 I didn't mean...
 ---
 ## ROBYN:
 No. No no.